LCAV/crazyflie-audio/README.md

 This repository contains the hardware files, firmware and other documentation for the audio deck of the Crazyflie drone.

-*Created on July 27, 2020.*

 ## Overview

-- `firmware/`: firmware to run on the audio shield, which processes the microphone signals and streams the result to the Crazyflie PCB.
+- `firmware/`: Firmware to run on the audio shield, which extracts and transmits microphone data to the Crazyflie PCB.
 - `hardware/`: *KiCad* PCB design files for audio shield.
-- `python/`: helper functions to generate hard-coded sweeps etc.
+- `python/`: Helper functions to generate hard-coded sweeps etc.
-- `flight_control/`: simple scripts to fly the Crazyflie drone for testing.
+- `flight_control/`: Simple scripts to fly the Crazyflie drone for testing.
 - `doc/`: Some documentation and helpers.

 ## Audio deck driver